Eternalized-X/The-Conglomerate-Server/README.md

 # Arras.io Private Server Template

+# tricky pls help me to copy on the previous arras server called paddle-arras-source-code please

+then copy and paste to the poison freeze code, color barrel code, grow and shrink code and others

+and then do not copy and paste on my paddle-arras-source-code tanks because they are too shitty only exports.pbullet and exports.icebullet only

 ## Quick Start Guide

 1. Click the top right where it says **Remix to Edit :microphone:**